 - Kalkbreite Pension & Guesthouse, a lovely guesthouse in a convenient location, providing a quiet accommodation, offering basic facilities and high level of cleanliness, 55-65 € a night.

 Revolut has simplified currency exchange in my travel.
-Definitely worth it!
-Top up in pounds and exchanges money without fees in 29 different currencies.
+Top up in pounds and exchange money without fees in 29 different currencies.
 All you have to do is check daily the rates.
 Check it out here: https://bit.ly/2y9KNUN